unsplash-image-8_LZ9UWTKLE.jpg

 • Interpersonal Neurobiology

-Hi, I’m Kimberly Dunkin.
+Dr. Kimberly Dunkin.

-14 Peaks was created during the pandemic as a resource for my clients.
+14 Peaks website was created during the pandemic as a resource for my clients.
 This grew into a thriving practice where we help others heal from trauma, using somatic interventions through the lens of neuroscience.
-Feel free to look around the site, as many of the resources I use in session are within these pages.
+As we grew I was able to partner with colleagues who are experts in the field.

 I believe God made us fascinating beings with the capacity to heal, and that sparked my interest in neurophysiology as a conduit to healing trauma.
+Feel free to look around the site to learn more, as many of the resources I use in session are within these pages.

 I am passionate about bringing together neuroscience research and applying it practically to clients who suffer from PTSD, somatic issues, attachment issues, and particularly developmental trauma.